 What is/who is Hotjar?

 Hotjar is behavior analytics software.
 It is used by website owners to gain a better understanding of how users interact with their website and to identify issues that their users are running into when browsing their website.
-Hotjar provides website owners with tools such as Heatmaps, Recordings, and Polls that help them to gain insight into their users’ experience on their website.
+Hotjar provides website owners with tools such as Heatmaps, Recordings, and Surveys that help them to gain insight into their users’ experience on their website.
 This insight is used by website owners to make changes that improve the overall experience for their users.
 Hotjar is used on over 500,000 websites in 180+ countries.
 Find out more about how Hotjar works here.

 Hotjar Ltd. is the name of the software company that provides Hotjar behavior analytics software.
 Hotjar Ltd. is a European startup headquartered on the island of Malta.
 Our founding team includes experts in product development, digital marketing, user experience, and conversion rate optimization.

 Dr. David Darmanin, a conversion rate expert, brought the multi-disciplinary Hotjar team together in early 2014.
 We are now a diverse team of 100+ people working fully remotely across 25+ countries.
 Our vision is to give teams of all sizes the insights they need to create experiences their users love.
 Read our story here.

 From its very first day in 2014, Hotjar was designed with the privacy of the end user in mind.
 We chose not to collect user IP addresses and to block our customers from introducing personal data (such as user IDs and emails) into Hotjar.
 However, in 2019 we decided to shift the responsibility back to where it belongs, and give our customers the ability to responsibly collect the data they need to improve their users’ experience.